nextcloud/news/docs/features/plugins.md

 }
 ```

-This will tell the News app to load load the following files after its own JavaScript and CSS files have been included:
+This will tell the News app to load the following files after its own JavaScript and CSS files have been included:

 * **newsplugin/js/script.js**
 * **newspluing/css/style.css**

 ### Adding Basic JavaScript Functionality
 You can basically add any JavaScript you want.
-If you want to add an additional article action, this is a bit more complicated because it's hard to hook into Angular from the outside.
-Therefore the News app provides an API which makes creating additional article actions a breeze.
+If you want to add a new article action, this is a bit more complicated because it's hard to hook into Angular from the outside.
+Therefore, the News app provides an API which makes creating additional article actions a breeze.

 A basic article action looks like this: